apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 will be used for quota-verification during each WRITE RPC call invoked in RouterRPCSever.
 See [HDFS Quotas Guide](../hadoop-hdfs/HdfsQuotaAdminGuide.html) for the quota detail.

+Note: When global quota is enabled, setting or clearing sub-cluster's quota directly is not recommended since Router Admin server will override sub-cluster's quota with global quota.

 ### State Store
 The (logically centralized, but physically distributed) State Store maintains: